- Salmon Arm

 - Willing to work in team and individual environments

-Textbooks and supplies required for students taking the Electrician Pre-Apprenticeship program (total $631.20):
+Textbooks and supplies required by students taking the Electrician Pre-Apprenticeship program include (total $603.66):

 Other required supplies: